filiptrivan/soft-web-app-generator/README.md

 ### 7. Add Entities to the Backend
 - Place your entities in the `Entities` folder inside the **Business** project.
 - Follow the specific **Entity Writing Rules** to ensure compatibility.
 (More details on attributes and rules are provided below.)
 - Use attributes to describe the system requirements and relationships for proper generation.

+---

-### 8. Customize and Build
+### 8. Customize
-- Make additional customizations to the generated structure as needed.
+1. Add migration with EF Core
+2. Update database with EF Core
+3. Update resources script (resx files in {appName}.Shared)
+4. Npm install

+---

+### 9. Build
 - Run the solution and test your generated app.

 ---

 # Entity Writing Rules
 **Coming Soon:** Detailed guidelines on how to structure your entities and use attributes effectively.

 ---

 # Notes
-Feel free to contribute to this repository or raise issues in the GitHub Issue Tracker.